tylerjl/reqsample/README.md

 $ reqsample
 ```

+See `reqsample help` for a list of commands, flags, and options.

 ## Features

 - Weighted sampling for country of origin, user agents, and response codes to simulate real traffic.